donnellsmithaf/CEG-2350-LABS/Lab11/Lab11.md

 4. What's playing?
 Rick Astley - Never Gonna Give You Up (Official Music Video), I found out by "cat"ing my index.html and finding the URL then copy and pasting it in my search bar.
 5. Command to show `LISTEN`ing processes: lsof -i :80
 6. Command to `kill`: kill all

-## Extra Credit Answers

-1. How to find hostname for `EIP`:
-2. Port scan command:
-   - List of open ports:
-3. How to view webpage:
-4. Command to find SSH version:
-   - Version information: